(originally published elsewhere)

 D’Antoni had Pau Gasol to go along with Dwight, of course.
 But D’Antoni didn’t want Pau Gasol.
 Pau Gasol didn’t fit with D’Antoni’s system, and everyone knew it.
 And thus Pau Gasol could not be Pau Gasol.

 And D’Antoni also had Kobe.
 That one was the problem.

-In practice, D'Antoni was dealt an endless series of bad flops.
-The 56,000 different lineups over two years were forced by injury and massive roster upheaval, much more pertinent factors than any tinkering on the coach's part.
-The defense was not good, but nor were the chances of defensive success on a roster featuring a Steve Blake/Nick Young backcourt with Chris Kaman as the defensive anchor.
-And if the offense was not good enough to overcome it, the same reasoning applies.
+In practice, D’Antoni was dealt an endless series of bad flops.
+The 56,000 different lineups over two years were forced by injury and massive roster upheaval, much more pertinent factors than any tinkering on the coach’s part.
+The defence was not good, but nor were the chances of defensive success on a roster featuring a Steve Blake/Nick Young backcourt with Chris Kaman as the defensive anchor.
+And if the offence was not good enough to overcome it, the same reasoning applies.